 - B. Attendance.
 Each Department Head shall be responsible for the attendance of all persons in his or her department.
 The Personnel Administrator shall keep complete attendance and other records on each employee, including annual leave, sick leave, overtime, personal leave, and others, as provided in Section 16. - C. Holidays.
-All full-time employees with the exception of temporary employees shall be eligible for holiday leave for the following days and other days as designated by specific action of the Mayor: - New Year's Day Martin Luther King, Jr. Memorial Day Independence Day Labor Day Thanksgiving Day Day after Thanksgiving Day Christmas Day Day after Christmas Day Personal Preference Day (must have two-week prior approval)
+All full-time employees shall be eligible for holiday leave for the following days and other days as designated by specific action of the Mayor:

+New Year's Day Martin Luther King, Jr. Memorial Day Independence Day Labor Day Thanksgiving Day Day after Thanksgiving Day Christmas Day Day after Christmas Day Personal Preference Day (must have two-week prior approval)